Transportation in Cartagena

 Museo Del Oro Zenú (gold museum), Casa Museo Rafael Núñez and Casa Museo Arte y Cultura are within walking distance of each other in the historic center.
 The gold museum focuses on the history of the Indian Zenú community.

 From Cartagena’s specialty, the arepa de huevo (arepa with egg) to dedito’s de queso (cheese fingers); there is a lot to choose from at the street food stalls.
 The best way to try out the street food is with a street food tour.
 The guide will take you to the city’s best stalls.
 Want to know more about local food and drinks?
-Here you can read our article about the food in Cartagena.
+Read our article about the food in Cartagena!

-7. Wandering around the tunnels of Castillo San Felipe de Barajas
+7. Wander around the tunnels of Castillo San Felipe de Barajas

 The fort is within walking distance of Getsemaní.
 Because of its prominent location atop a hill, you can’t avoid it.
 The well-preserved fortress from 1536, is the largest Spanish fortress in South America.
 In 1984, it received UNESCO recognition as a World Heritage Site.
 Tickets cost around COP36,000/$9 For more information, visit the Castillo San Felipe de Barajas website.